meeth-shah/hotelreview-topic-modelling/README.md

 2. **Text Preprocessing**: This involves cleaning the text data (e.g., removing stopwords, stemming, lemmatization).
 3. **Creating a Topic Model**: Use methods like Latent Dirichlet Allocation (LDA) or any other preferred method.
 4. **Analyzing Results**: Focus on identifying key themes or topics within the dataset and understanding the underlying patterns.

-### Presentation of Insights

-- After developing your topic model, prepare to present the key insights derived from the model to the class.
-- Each team must select one member to present the insights.
-The presentation should be limited to 1 slide or a notebook.

 ## Python Packages Used